neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 ## React Components

-React components are **customizable, reusable building blocks** for a React application, They serve as **independent elements of the user interface** that can be used multiple times across different parts of the app.
-It contains its own structure, logic, and potentially styling.
+React components are reusable, independent building blocks of a React application.
+Each component combines logic and appearance and represents a part of the user interface that can be used multiple times.

-> 💡 There are hardly any limitations to how 'small' a component can be (e.g. a button), or how 'big' (e.g. an entire page).
+> 💡 Components can be as 'small' as a button or as 'big' as an entire page.

-To create a component in React, we define a **named function** (using PascalCase) and have it **return the desired elements using JSX**.
-We can then use the component in our code by using the function name as a tag name.
+### Creating a Component

+- A component is a function that returns JSX.

 ```jsx
 function Button() {